-Singularity containers are a tool for packaging up applications and running them on various host systems reproducibly.
+Singularity (now Apptainer) containers are a tool for packaging up applications and running them on various host systems reproducibly.
 Singularity can import most Docker containers without issue and can be easily deployed as a user application that can run without any administrative privileges.

 As of version 2.3, Singularity supports running containers that also use GPUs running CUDA applications, making it a useful choice for running packaged deep learning jobs.